STS-118: Friday August 17 (Flight day 10)

 The station and shuttle crews had a relatively quiet day on flight day 10, continuing transfer operations, and doing some troubleshooting on a communication system between the shuttle and station.
 The two crews took some time out to have a joint news conference with US and Canadian news agencies, and took the official combined crew portrait.
 When asked by reporters on the ground whether the crew agreed with NASA's decision to return without repairing the damage to Endeavours underside, Commander Kelly replied, "We agree absolutely 100 percent with the decision to not repair the damage."

-During the mission status briefing, Lead Flight Director Matt Abbott discussed the ongoing preparations and plans with regards to Hurricane Dean, and reported NASA was watching the storm's track closely.
+During the mission status briefing, Lead Flight Director Matt Abbott discussed the ongoing preparations and plans with regard to Hurricane Dean, and reported NASA was watching the storm's track closely.
 If required, contingency plans are available.
 While the mission's timeline could be changed if required, no decision was made, and the mission was proceeding as planned.

 Deputy ISS Program Manager Kirk Shireman reported the S-Band system relocated during the third EVA was working well, and the SSPTS provided enough oxygen to be able to completely fill all reserves on the station.
 Shireman commented that transfer operations were approximately 75% complete.

 EVA Office Manager Steve Doering reported on the decision to proceed with Saturday's EVA.
 The team analyzed the video downlinked from the third EVA, and the review showed no evidence of any specific event that would indicate a sharp edge, or excessive wear.
 A review of the manufacturing of the gloves was done, and no concerns were identified.
 The paths taken by astronauts during spacewalks were reviewed, identifying common paths between the third EVA, and Saturday's planned EVA, and the crew was notified of the common locations, to identify areas where additional glove inspections would be performed on Saturday.
 Overall, the final EVA would be less "hand-intensive" than the previous spacewalks, and the conclusion following the analysis was that Saturday's EVA would go ahead as planned.